puffinn/puffinn/docs/index.rst

    :param list[integer] value: The value to insert.

-   .. py:method:: rebuild(num_threads = 0)
+   .. py:method:: rebuild()

     Rebuild the index using the currently inserted points.

-    This can be done in parallel.
+    This is done in parallel.

-    :param integer num_threads: The number of threads to use.
-If set to zero, it will use as many threads as there are cores.

    .. py:method:: search(query, k, recall, filter_type = "default")